kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 -  `.status.drainStatus.drainTargets` should be updated during a `Drain` stage.
 The drain targets should be resolved according to the [Pod Selection](#pod-selection) and [Pod Selection and DrainTargets Example](#pod-selection-and-draintargets-example).
 -  `.status.drainStatus.drainMessage` should be updated during a `Drain` stage.
 The message should be resolved according to [Pod Selection and DrainTargets Example](#pod-selection-and-draintargets-example).
-- `.status.drainStatus.podsPendingEvacuation`, to indicate how many pods are left to start evacuation from the first node.
+- `.status.drainStatus.podsPendingEvictionRequest`, to indicate how many pods remain without a matching EvictionRequest on the first node.
-- `.status.drainStatus.podsEvacuating`, to indicate how many pods are being evacuated from the first node.
+- `.status.drainStatus.activeEvictionRequests`, to indicate how many pods are being evicted from the first node with EvictionRequests.
+Each EvictionRequest should match a pod that is not in a terminal phase (`Succeeded` or `Failed`).
-  These are the pods that have matching Evacuation objects.
-- To keep track of the entire maintenance the controller will reconcile a `Drained` condition and set it to true if all pods pending evacuation/termination have terminated on all target nodes when drain is requested by the maintenance object.
+- To keep track of the entire maintenance the controller will reconcile a `Drained` condition and set it to true if all pods pending eviction/termination have terminated on all target nodes when drain is requested by the maintenance object.
 - NodeMaintenance condition or annotation can be set on the node object to advertise the current phase of the maintenance.
 #### Supported Stage Transitions

 The following transitions should be validated by the API server.